khangchung15/minecraftmod/README.md

 Added many blocks and items from meme culture.
 Here are the list of **everything**:
 - Blocks:
   - Block of John Pork : Require Iron Pickaxe | Make various pig sounds depends if the player interact or attack with a weapon
-  - Block of Obama
+  - Block of Obama : Require Diamond Pickaxe | It's just Obama on every sides
-  - Obama Ore
+  - Obama Ore : Require Iron Pickaxe | Drop Obama when mined
 - Item:

 ## Quality of Life